Summer Program Stats

 The Firm Says

-Vinson & Elkins offers Summer Associates opportunities to work on high-level projects from a variety of practice areas of interest and on pro bono matters.
-Law students experience hands-on legal training, develop strong mentoring relationships, and get to know what it is like to practice in complex areas of law at Vinson & Elkins.
+Vinson & Elkins offers Summer Associates opportunities to work on high-level projects from a variety of practice areas of interest.
+Law students experience hands-on legal training, develop strong mentoring relationships, and gain a real understanding of what it is like to practice law at Vinson & Elkins.
 Additionally, there are plenty of social and wellness activities that help students get to know future colleagues in a relaxed atmosphere.